USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch12_ISAM.md

 ## 12.3 Run Instructions

-To begin an CMAQ simulation with apportionment enabled, the ISAM section of the runscript must be configured.
-The additional necessary environment variable are listed in Table 12-1.
+To begin a CMAQ simulation with apportionment enabled, the ISAM section of the runscript must be configured.
+The additional necessary environment variables are listed in Table 12-1.

 **Table 12-1: ISAM run script variables**